 Within the last ten years, archaeologists have excavated some other caves around the cemetery fields, such as the Tham An Mah cave in the Luang Prabang province.
 Findings include ashy deposits, buried pots with human remains, and discs or boulders directly overlaying the burial pots.
 They discovered both cremated and uncremated remains in the cave as well.
-These Iron Age discoveries suggest a direct connection to the culture of the jars and the pots found buried in the fields.
+These Iron Age discoveries suggest a direct connection to the culture of the open-air vessels and to the pots found buried in the fields.

-Why This Location?
+Why Did the People Choose This Location?

 Who Created the Funerary Sites?

 There is much uncertainty about the people who lived in these Laotian provinces during the Iron Age.
-Human existence around the area of the jars dates back much further than once thought.
+Human existence around the Northern Laos area dates back much further than once thought.
 A skull found in the Tam Pa Ling cave of Northern Laos has proven to be about 63,000 years old.
 However, this does not prove that a burial culture existed there, as the skull washed into the cave; someone did not bury it there.
 Also, scientists did not find any burial goods of that age.

 There is a large amount of unexploded ordnance (UXO) that blanket the area and hinder excavations.
 The bombing was an effort by the U.S. to thwart the movement along the Ho Chi Minh Trail during the Vietnam War.
 The National Regulatory Agency indicates that between 1964 and 1973, the U.S. dropped more than 200 million tons of ordnance on Laos.
-This included 270 million cluster bombs, of which about 30% are unexploded.
+This included 270 million cluster bombs, of which about 30 percent are unexploded.